-Except as provided in the Trust Agreement, the Certificates are issuable only as registered Certificates without coupons .
+Except as provided in the Trust Agreement, the Beneficial Interest Certificates are issuable only as registered Beneficial Interest Certificates without coupons with a minimum Certificate Base Amount of $300,000.
 As provided in the Trust Agreement and subject to certain limitations therein set forth, Beneficial Interest Certificates are exchangeable for new Beneficial Interest Certificates of authorized Certificate Base Amount evidencing the same aggregate Certificate Base Amount, as requested by the Holder surrendering the same.
 No service charge will be made for any such registration of transfer or exchange, but the Owner Trustee or the Certificate Registrar may require payment of a sum sufficient to cover any tax or governmental charge payable in connection therewith.

-The Owner Trustee and the Certificate Registrar and any of their respective agents may treat the Person in whose name this Beneficial Interest Certificate is registered as the owner hereof for all purposes, and none of the Owner Trustee, the Certificate Registrar, or any such agent shall be affected by any notice to the contrary.
+The Owner Trustee and the Beneficial Interest Certificate Registrar and any of their respective agents may treat the Person in whose name this Beneficial Interest Certificate is registered as the owner hereof for all purposes, and none of the Owner Trustee, the Certificate Registrar, or any such agent shall be affected by any notice to the contrary.

 The obligations and responsibilities created by the Trust Agreement shall terminate upon the payment to Certificate Holders of all amounts required to be paid to them pursuant to the Trust Agreement and the disposition of all property held as part of the Trust Property.

-It is expressly understood and agreed that (a) this Certificate is executed and delivered by Wilmington Trust Company (AWilmington@), not individually or personally but solely as Owner Trustee of the Trust, in the exercise of the powers and authority conferred and vested in it under the Trust Agreement, (b) each of the representations, undertakings and agreements herein made on the part of the Trust is made and intended not as personal representations, undertakings and agreements by Wilmington but is made and intended for the purpose of binding only the Trust and (c) under no circumstances shall Wilmington be personally liable for the payment of any indebtedness or expenses of the Trust or be liable for the breach or failure of any obligation, representation, warranty or covenant made or undertaken by the Trust under this Certificate.
+It is expressly understood and agreed that (a) this Beneficial Interest Certificate is executed and delivered by Wilmington Trust Company (AWilmington@), not individually or personally but solely as Owner Trustee of the Trust, in the exercise of the powers and authority conferred and vested in it under the Trust Agreement, (b) each of the representations, undertakings and agreements herein made on the part of the Trust is made and intended not as personal representations, undertakings and agreements by Wilmington but is made and intended for the purpose of binding only the Trust and (c) under no circumstances shall Wilmington be personally liable for the payment of any indebtedness or expenses of the Trust or be liable for the breach or failure of any obligation, representation, warranty or covenant made or undertaken by the Trust under this Beneficial Interest Certificate.

-IN WITNESS WHEREOF, the Owner Trustee, on behalf of the Trust and not in its individual capacity, has caused this Certificate to be duly executed.
+IN WITNESS WHEREOF, the Owner Trustee, on behalf of the Trust and not in its individual capacity, has caused this Beneficial Interest Certificate to be duly executed.

 Dated: ____________, 2000

-TRUST
+HAWAII II 125-0 TAHITI TRUST

 By: WILMINGTON TRUST COMPANY,